 It is OK to say no!
 It is easy to cave into pressure and feel guilty when family and friends are being insistent about their holiday expectations.
 But you are not obligated to celebrate their way.

 You can politely decline parties or gatherings that you are not interested in attending.
-Likewise, you don’t have to eat the fudge that your neighbor insists you try, or feel pressured to do shots with your cousins.
-In fact, you can practice what to say ahead of time.
+Likewise, you don’t have to eat the fudge that your neighbor insists you try or feel pressured to do shots with your cousins.
+You can practice what to say ahead of time.
 For example, “Can I wrap up a piece to go?” or “I have to get up early, so it’s a no for me this time.”

 3. Get moving